Fritz Dirtl

-Friedrich Fritz Dirtl (1928–1956) was an international speedway rider from Austria.
+Friedrich "Fritz" Dirtl (9 January 1928 – 19 June 1956) was an international motorcycle speedway rider from Austria.

-Speedway career
+Career

 Dirtl was a two times champion of Austria after winning the Austrian Individual Speedway Championship in 1949 and 1951.
 He was also a six times Longtrack champion of Austria.

+He was signed by Birmingham Brummies in 1952 but was subsequently named in the Norwich Stars team before work licence issues resulted in him not racing in Britain.

+Death

-Dirtl was tragically killed competing in the 1956 Individual Speedway World Championship, at the Continental final stage.
+Dirtl was killed competing in the 1956 Individual Speedway World Championship, at the Continental final stage.
 He was involved in a crash with fellow Austrian rider Josef Kamper and then fell into the path of Mieczysław Połukard.